SASKATCHEWAN ASSOCIATION OF STUDENT COUNCIL ADVISORS

 COMMITMENT TO LEADERSHIP IN ACTION

-Please watch our website closely for details regarding the 2026 Saskatchewan Student Leadership Conference hosted in Nipawin.
+Watch for details in the spring of 2026 for details regarding the 2026 Canadian Student Leadership Conference hosted in Haliburton, Ontario.

 In order for students to apply, their student